MatthewWid/Whirl/doc/documentation/classes.md

 <span class="tI tI-1">
 	**Object**
 	Persistent configuration of the Game instance.
+	Also includes any additional properties given when initially creating a game instance.
 </span>
 <span class="tI tI-2">
 	`.ignoreWarnings` - Ignore debug warnings.
+	`.input` - Viewports created while the `Game.config.input` option is set to `true` will automatically have keyboard/mouse input event listeners attached to them.
 </span>

 `.frameRate`

 <span class="tI tI-1">
 	**Integer**
 	Limits the maximum frames per second (FPS).
+	Default `60`.
 </span>

 `.frameCount`

 <span class="tI tI-1">
 	**Integer**
-	The number of frames elapsed since the game's beginning.
+	The number of update frames elapsed since the game's start.
+	Will only start counting once the game has been started with the `Game.start()` method, not when the game is instantiated.
 </span>

 ## Methods